chadell/slides/src/180410_devopsbarcelona/1_theproblem.md

 ![](https://docs.google.com/drawings/d/e/2PACX-1vSCKXAWWwSYY5CAZ1yzDfe8tR7XDdFXbU27kabGkDrAvrEVi18Cmu_flfSeEYatzrjSsUsyuDSKSZ1v/pub?w=1262&h=642)

 <!--
-Schibsted is also part of this group, with around 2000 developers distributed in 20 countries, we have a big diversity of IT platforms, on-premises and several public Clouds.
+Schibsted is also part of this group, distributed in 20 countries, and we still have a big diversity of IT platforms, on-premises and several public Clouds.
-So we end up with services distributed across many environments and the need to interconnecti them...
+So we end up with services distributed across many environments ...
 -->

 ## let's <span style="color:yellow">connect</span> them...